Illicit drug use in Australia: Australian Drug Law Reform Foundation

 The Hon.
 Stanley Lee Jones states on the website of the Foundation:

 If heroin were legal today, as it was in 1953, society would not have a drug problem.
 I talked to a former member for Monaro who was a chemist and who dispensed heroin in the 1950s.
 He said he had no problems with his customers when heroin was legal.
 In those days 70 per cent of crime was not associated with drug prohibition: It did not exist because heroin was legal.
 The problems began only when heroin became illegal and a criminal fraternity developed around its sale, as occurred during the prohibition era of the 1930s when criminals made money by selling illegal alcohol.
 When there is a profit motive involved people will push any illegal substance.
 That is the key problem: If there were no profit motive there would be no incentive to push drugs on the streets of Cabramatta or anywhere else.
 When people finally realise that they will find a solution to the drug problem.

 The Foundation features numerous reports that are available for download on its website, such as the Australia21 reports "Alternatives to Prohibition" and "The Prohibition of Ilicit Drugs: Killing and Criminalising Our Children", "A Balancing Act" from the Open Society Foundation, Release's "A Quiet Revolution: Drug Decriminalisation Policies in Practice Across the Globe", and "Children of the Drug War", edited by Damon Barrett and produced by Harm Reduction International.

 Australian Greens

 The Australian Greens support the legalisation of cannabis in Australia for all adults (aged 18 years old and above).
 They also support treating drug use as a health issue rather than a criminal one under a harm minimisation and evidence based approach.

 NORML Australia

+The National Organisation to Reform Marijuana Laws (Australia) was first established in Sydney in 1980 by Mr Tony Kew and others.
+It followed from the Marijuana Petition Organisation that had run for a few years previously.
+The first offices were in Pitt St, Sydney close to Parliament House, before moving to a shopfront space in Kent St.

+The original NORML was the premiere Cannabis Law Reform Lobby in Australia, with 'Nearly NORML, Nimbin' being the forerunner to HEMP which would eventually become the Legalise Cannabis Party.